 LAS MISSION: #4 LAS SCHOOLWIDE GOALS School-wide implementation of key infrastructures to support fulfillment of LAS mission

 Action/Services Implementation: Partial implementation; there is a need to establish a formal facilities checklist for evaluation purposes.
-Moreover, UbD was not implemented this year.

 Describe the overall effectiveness of the actions/services to achieve the articulated goal as measured by the LEA.